mviereck/x11docker/README.md

      - You can specify a host window manager with option `--wm WINDOWMANAGER`, for example `--wm openbox`.
  - Desktop mode with `--desktop` is supported with all X server options except `--hostdisplay`.
 If available, x11docker prefers `--xephyr` and `--nxagent`.

+## Shared folders and HOME in container
+Changes in a running docker container system will be lost, the created docker container will be discarded.
+For persistent data storage you can share host directories:
+ - Option `-m, --home` creates a host directory in `~/x11docker/IMAGENAME` that is shared with the container and mounted as its `HOME` directory.
+Files in container home and configuration changes will persist.
+ - Option `--sharedir DIR` mounts a host directory at the same location in container. `--sharedir DIR:ro` restricts to read-only access.
+ - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.
+ - Special cases for `$HOME`:
+   - `--homedir $HOME` will use your host home as container home.
+Discouraged, use with care.
+   - `--sharedir $HOME` will symlink your host home as a subfolder of container home.

 ## Hardware acceleration
 Hardware acceleration for OpenGL is possible with option `-g, --gpu`.
  - This will work out of the box in most cases with open source drivers on host.
 Otherwise have a look at [Dependencies](#option-dependencies).